 - (UK only) hold MRCP(UK)

-- be a member or fellow of one of the Royal Colleges of Physicians of the UK who is also resident in the UK, and have held your Certificate of Completion of Training (CCT) for 2 years prior to applying and be in a substantive consultant post.
-Physicians who are resident outside the UK and who wish to examine in the UK must hold fellowship of one of the Royal Colleges of Physicians of the UK.
+- be a member or fellow of one of the Royal Colleges of Physicians of the UK who is also resident in the UK, and have held your Certificate of Completion of Training (CCT) for two years prior to applying and be in a substantive consultant post.
+Physicians who are resident outside the UK and who wish to examine in the UK must hold fellowship of one of the Royal Colleges of Physicians of the UK

 - have routine clinical responsibility for the assessment, investigation and management of a broad range of clinical conditions assessed in PACES